Sometimes it feels like you’re up to your eyeballs swimming in stress, treading water in sludge you just can’t push past and you’re tired, so tired.

 Sometimes we need to sit down and have a heart to heart.

-And that’s what I had to do because there’s one word that describes how I’ve been feeling lately.
+One word describes how I’ve been feeling lately.

 It expands like a balloon and fills the room until it pops and I’m startled, tense, and shaken up.

 And that’s when the emotions build and the edge begins and the little things that don’t usually matter, do.
 And I can’t shrug it off, even though I want to.
 You know…when your kiddos have spilled all the toys you just spent 15 minutes putting away.

 Who both want to play the piano with me, but not with each other.
 Then one wants to play the piano.
 The other wants to read a book.
 I can’t do both.
 I can’t please everyone.
 And the tantrums ensue.